top of page

 there's one near you!

-Thanks to excellent work by local residents Dave Bowling-Cook, and Charlotte & Team Katie, there are now Defibrillators that can be accessed all around the area.
+Thanks to excellent work by local residents Dave Bowling, and Charlotte & Team Katie, there are now Defibrillators that can be accessed all around the area.
 They are situated at Linford Village Hall, East Tilbury Post office, outside Yorks butchers, at East Tilbury Medical Centre in Coronation Avenue, at Coalhouse Fort, outside the Ship pub, and at the Primary School.
 Soon there'll be one at West Tilbury Village Hall.

 What to do If you are with someone who is having chest pains and/or a suspected heart attack.